 As the SPARCL acronym implies (spatial proximity analyte reagent capture luminescence) it detects an analyte in solution and creates a light signal (Figure 1).
-It is an immunoassay which employs 2 antibodies: one bound to acridan the other bound to HRP (horse radish peroxidase).
-Binding of these antibodies to an analyte brings the substrate and enzyme into proximity such that when a trigger solution (H2O2) is added a light signal is produced.
+It is an immunoassay that employs 2 antibodies: one bound to acridan the other bound to HRP (horseradish peroxidase).
+The binding of these antibodies to an analyte brings the substrate and enzyme into proximity such that when a trigger solution (H2O2) is added a light signal is produced.
 The intensity of the ﬂash of light is proportional to the amount of analyte present making it a tool for quantifying the analyte.

 Materials & Methods

 - SPARCL Generic Human IgG Pharmacokinetic Assay Kit (Lumigen)

 Standard curves were prepared using 1:2 serial dilutions.
 For tests using 96-well plates, human IgG dilutions were prepared in rat serum.
 The maximum concentration of IgG was 2,875 ng/mL.
 To show assay performance in 384-well plates human IgG was diluted in PBS with 0.1% BSA.
 The maximum concentration was 1,000 ng/mL.